School Science Lessons

 See diagram 31.7.4.1b Saint Elmo's fire (University of Melbourne).

-Glow that is sometimes seen around ship's masts, aeroplanes propellers and pointed objects on a dark night during electrical storms when steams of charge are given off.
+Glow seen around ship's masts, aeroplanes propellers and pointed objects on a dark night during electrical storms when steams of charge are given off.

 The sailors of sailing ships thought it heralded good luck.